What is a Mystery Skype?

 How do I start?

 1. Before your first Mystery Skype, teach your students how to ask general questions (as opposed to specific questions).
-We did this by playing a mystery game where a situation was presented and the students had to ask Yes or No questions to try to solve the mystery.
-As they asked questions, I helped them refine their questions to be more general to narrow in on a correct answer.
-When students ask "specific" questions too soon, it is often a waste of a question.
+We do this by playing a mystery game where a situation was presented and the students had to ask Yes or No questions to try to solve the mystery.
+As they asked questions, I helped them refine their questions to be general to start and get more specific as they narrow in on a correct answer.
+When students ask "specific" questions too soon, it's often a waste of a question.

 Good examples of General Questions:

 2. It is best to create a web page or a shared Google Doc (see image below #3) that has all of the links your students will need prior to your first Mystery Skype.
 You may also want to show them one of the clips from our Mystery Skype YouTube Playlist (these are raw videos, so preview them ahead of time to decide which one might be best).